 In January 2010, the FASB issued ASU No. 2010-06, which updates the guidance in ASC Topic 820, Fair Value Measurements and Disclosures, related to disclosures about fair value measurements.
 New disclosures will require entities to disclose separately the amounts of significant transfers in and out of Level 1 and Level 2 fair value measurements and to describe the reasons for the transfers; and to present separately in the reconciliation for fair value measurements in Level 3 information about purchases, sales, issuances and settlements on a gross basis rather than as one net amount.
 The ASU also amends ASC Subtopic 820-10 to clarify certain existing disclosures regarding the level of disaggregation at which fair value measurements are provided for each class of assets and liabilities; and disclosures about inputs and valuation techniques used to measure fair value for both recurring and nonrecurring fair value measurements that fall in either Level 2 or Level 3.
-The new disclosures and clarifications of existing disclosures about purchases, sales, issuances and settlements in the reconciliation of Level 3 fair value measurements, which become effective for interim and annual reporting periods beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances and settlements in the reconciliation of Level 3 fair value measurements, which become effective for fiscal years beginning after December 15, 2010, and the disclosures about purchases, sales, issuances and settlements in the reconciliation of Level 3 fair value measurements about purchases, sales, issuances and settlements in the reconciliation of settlements will be implemented beginning in our first quarter of fiscal 2012.
-The adoption of this guidance has not had, and is not expected to have, a material impact on our financial position or results of operations.
+The new disclosures about purchases, sales, issuances and clarifications of existing disclosures are effective for interim and annual reporting periods beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances and settlemented the new disclosures and clarifications of existing disclosures and settlements in the reconciliation of Level 3 fair value measurements, which become effective for fiscal years beginning after December 15, 2010.
+We implemented the new disclosures and clarifications of existing disclosures beginning with our second quarter of fiscal 2010, and the disclosures about purchases, sales, issuances and settlements in the reconciliation of Level 3 fair value measurements will be implemented beginning in our first quarter of fiscal 2012.
+The adoption of this guidance has not had, and is not expected to have, a material impact on our financial position or results of operation

 In July 2010, the FASB issued ASU No. 2010-20, which updates the guidance in ASC Topic 310, Receivables, related to disclosures about the credit quality of financing receivables and the allowance for credit losses.
 The new disclosures require disaggregated information related to financing receivables and include for each class of financing receivables, among other things: a rollforward for the allowance for credit losses, credit quality information, impaired loan information, modification information, non-accrual and past-due information.
 The disclosures as of the end of a reporting period are effective for interim and annual reporting periods ending on or after December 15, 2010.
-The disclosures about activity that occurs during a reporting period are effective for interim and annual reporting period are effective date for cretain requirements of ASU 2010-20 regarding disclosures about troubled debt restructurings until guidance could be issued as to what constitutes a troubled debt restructuring.
+The disclosures about activity that occurs during a reporting period are effective for interim and annual reporting periods beginning on or after December 15, 2010.
+In January 2011, ASU No. 2011-01 delayed the effective date for certain requirements of ASU 2010-20 regarding disclosures about troubled debt restructurings until guidance could be issued as to what constitutes a troubled debt restructuring.
 In April 2011, ASU 2011-02 was issued to provide such guidance and requires disclosures about troubled debt restructurings to become effective for periods beginning on or after June 15, 2011.
 Accordingly, we have implemented all of the guidance of ASU 2010-20 during fiscal 2011.
 The adoption of this guidance has not had a material impact on our financial position or results of operations.